rgeissen/trusted-data-agent/README.md

 2. **Backend** (`src/trusted_data_agent/`): A high-performance asynchronous web server built with **Quart**.
 It serves the frontend, manages user sessions, and orchestrates the entire AI workflow.

 3. **Large Language Model (LLM):** The reasoning engine.
-The backend dynamically initializes the connection to the selected LLM provider (e.g., Google, Anthropic, AWS Bedrock) based on user-provided credentials and sends structured prompts to the model's API.
+The backend dynamically initializes the connection to the selected LLM provider (e.g., Google, Anthropic, Microsoft Azure, AWS Bedrock) based on user-provided credentials and sends structured prompts to the model's API.

 4. **MCP Server:** The **Model Context Protocol (MCP)** server acts as the secure, powerful bridge to the database, exposing functionalities as a well-defined API of "tools" for the AI agent.